 Section 3.
 Establishment of Committees:

 Committees shall be proposed by any personal member of the Round Table who files a signed petition of not less than ten personal members of the Round Table.
-Chairs of Committees shall attend Board meetings but without voting rights.
+Chairs of Committees shall attend Board meetings and shall have voting rights.